streetsidesoftware/vscode-spell-checker/README.md

 Spaces in the compiled dictionary have a special meaning.
 They tell the suggestion algorithm to suggest: 'newYork', 'new_york', 'new york', etc. for 'newyork'.

-### Compiling Word List

-Use the `npm run build-dictionaries` command to build the dictionaries for the extension.

 ### Locals